 Watsonia species g-m - Watsonia species n-z - Watsonia index

 Watsonia aletroides (Burman fil.)
 Ker Gawler is a Cape species found on clay slopes in renosterveld and flowering in spring.
 It grows to 50 cm high with sword-shaped leaves and red, occasionally pink or mauve (rarely white) nodding tubular flowers in an unbranched spike.
 It flowers in spring and abundantly after fires.
-The first two photos are by Mary Sue Ittner of garden plants in Northern California where they are planted in the ground in the second picture next to Watsonia marginata leaves.
-The third and fourth pictures are by Rogan Roth of plants flowering abundantly in a seasonally wet and burnt area near the town of Swellendam, Western Cape.
-The fifth picture is of a very small pink form (under two feet / 0.7 m) grown in California by Michael Mace.
+The first three photos taken by Mary Sue Ittner are of garden plants in Northern California, where they are planted in the ground.
+The fourth and fifth pictures are by Rogan Roth of plants flowering abundantly in a seasonally wet and burnt area near the town of Swellendam, Western Cape.
+The sixth picture is of a very small pink form (under two feet / 0.7 m) grown in California by Michael Mace.
 There is a small bee hiding in the flower.
 This form blooms in late spring (mid-May) in California.

 The photos below from Cameron McMaster show different color forms.

 Watsonia amatolae Goldblatt occurs in the Eastern Cape in the Amatola Mountains.
 The purple pink flowers appear in summer.
+Height range: 0.4-0.6 m.
 Photos by Cameron McMaster.

 Watsonia angusta Ker Gawler is evergreen, growing to 1.2 m and is found in montane marshes and streambanks in fynbos in many areas in the Cape Province to southern KwaZulu-Natal.
 It has scarlet flowers in a usually branched spike and multiplies rapidly.
 It flowers in summer and is suitable for a wet part of a garden.
 The first photo was taken by Cameron McMaster.
 The second photo is from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.